- What does the HSUS do?

 1255 23rd Street, NW, Suite 450, Washington, DC 20037

-Read more about our work in our membership magazine, All Animals.
+You can also read more about our work in our award-winning membership magazine, All Animals.

 Make a one-time gift of at least $25 or donate at least $10 per month to receive a one-year subscription to All Animals.
 Our award-winning quarterly publication provides updates from the front lines of animal protection and includes ways you can help us fight for all animals.
 If you'd like a sample issue, please contact our Membership and Donor Care department by calling 866-720-2676 or sending an email.

-Members receive the Pet Lover's Calendar as part of their membership.
-To request a free copy (while supplies last), and to learn about membership, please contact the HSUS's Membership and Donor Care department at 1-866-720-2676 or email@example.com.
+Members receive the Animal Lover's Calendar as part of their membership.
+To request a free copy (while supplies last) and to learn about membership, please contact the HSUS's Membership and Donor Care department at 866-720-2676 or via email.